tencent cloud

 Queries resource tags

-Views resource tags of the cluster
+Views resource tags of a cluster.

 {